somik861/somiks_image_processor/src/formats/configs/README.md

         * default: ? value of given valid entry ?
         * options:
             * list of options; only if type is "subsection"
-        * var_name: unique identifier, that would be used in C++ code to identify the option (not required for "header")
+        * var_name: unique identifier, that would be used in C++ code to identify the option (not used for "header")

 * extensions
     * list of extension to match